aliasyeda/SecureVision-AI_Image-Encryption-and-Classification/README.md

 Classification results from the MobileNetV2 model

+---

 📃 License
 This project is open-source and free to use under the MIT License.

+---

+## 🏆 Project Purpose

+This project is developed for demonstrating the power of combining encryption + AI for digital image security.

+---